c-mart/smog/planning.md

 - Manual forms now, WTForms later

 ## Ship-critical issues to fix
-- Use url_for in tests?
-- Set browser title bar
 - Render description in HTML somewhere.
 Consider separate template for showing single post with meta tag
 - Some kind of better user management
 - Mitigate XSS and CSRF